msis110/code-repository/README.md

 # code-repository for MSIS 110

-# instructions are available from the Programming Handson link of http://onclick.com/msis110/
+# To access the stepwise instructions, use the Programming Handson link http://onclick.com/msis110/